OpenNTF/dojo-webpack-plugin/README.md

 });
 ```

-If CommonJS require calls are being injected into your module by third-party code (e.g. by [ProvidePlugin](https://webpack.js.org/plugins/provide-plugin/)), then you can use the [cjsRequirePatterns](#cjsrequirepatterns) option to specify regular expression patterns to match against module names that should be loaded using CommonJS require.
+If CommonJS `require` calls are being injected into your module by third-party code (e.g. by [ProvidePlugin](https://webpack.js.org/plugins/provide-plugin/)), then you can use the [cjsRequirePatterns](#cjsrequirepatterns) option to specify regular expression patterns to match against module names that should be loaded using CommonJS `require`.

 # The Dojo loader config